Bibliography

 • Then, we have to give place to what is called 'backmatter', say the the space where the bibliographic references given in the text will be printed, either in the body of the text or, as in our example, as footnotes.
 In this way, at the end of the document, all the references used from the buffer are summarised.
 Personally, I find the buffer method simple and easy, but much less powerful and convenient than the method of feeding a bibliographic file, constructed in the form *.bib, using software such as JabRef.
 ConTeXt will fetch the references from this file as and when they are called up using the \cite command, instead of having to copy each reference into the buffer.

-Below a sample using a buffer method :
+Below is a complete sample using a buffer method:

 \startbuffer[biblio]